Active-Solutions-Lk/syslog-admin/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Automated Setup

+This project includes an automated setup script for Ubuntu Linux environments:

+- `setup.sh` - Shell script for full automated setup
+- `README-SETUP.md` - Detailed instructions for using the setup script

+To run the automated setup:

+1. Make the script executable: `chmod +x setup.sh`
+2. Run the script: `./setup.sh`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: